Schneefl0cke/DCS-Force-Manager/README.md

 Name in Mission: Viper 1-1 | Schneeflocke | additional stuff -> this is also valid

 But if a different player in the mission is called "Schneeflocke2" then the force manager will add this players statistic to the statistic of "Schneeflocke"!

+## Squadron names
+Works the same as players, but will check the group name instead of the pilot name.
+A Squadron can contain as many aircraft types and even ground units or ships at once as you wish, if they only share a similar group name.
+The death count is inacurate after that of course.
+In the future it is planned to provide a better death statistic so you can see what unit of which type was killed.
+That way you can display a whole brigade or airwing.